luispedro/gmgc.website/download.md

 The 14 habitats considered in this version of the catalog give rise to 14 different sub-catalogs.
-Additionally, for convenience, we provide versions which exclude rare genes and may be more appropriate for uses such as short read mapping.
+Additionally, for convenience, we provide versions which exclude rare unigenes and may be more appropriate for uses such as short read mapping.

 ## Clusters